 You can hide these tabs and their content from administrative users based on their user role.
-However, although there is an option to hide this sensitive content from users who have the Administrator role, any user with the Administrator role (including cloud administrator users) can change these permissions and thus view sensitive information at any time.
+However, although there is an option to hide this sensitive content from users who have the Administrator role, any user with the Administrator role can change these permissions and thus view sensitive information at any time.